SimonGomezUniv/doc/td_rtfm.md

 ## Microservice pattern

 Now be creative !
-We have seen a few microservices pattern, pick one or more to implement in your application.
+We have seen a few microservices pattern, pick one or more to implement in your application :
+- loadbalancing
+- API Gateway
+- BFF/BFB
+- CQRS
+- Service Discovery
+- Throttling

 Start with the documentation, and then just code.